Experts tackle parasite disease

 Professor Speare is chair of the organising committee of the 7th National Workshop on Strongyloidiasis, which will be held at Fremantle Hospital on Tuesday (March 20).

-He said that non-indigenous people may also contract the disease particularly travelers who have visited places where strongyloidiasis is endemic in Australia and overseas, such as Armed Services personnel, ex-prisoners of war, and immigrants.
+He said that non-indigenous people may also contract the disease particularly travellers who have visited places where strongyloidiasis is endemic in Australia and overseas, such as Armed Services personnel, ex-prisoners of war, and immigrants.

 Strongyloidiasis has been found in Regional Assistance Mission to Solomon Islands (RAMSI) personnel.